oitee/oitee.github.io/2021-07-11-higher-order-functions.md

   return smallest;
 }
 let sampleData = [1, 3, 5, 7, 9];
+console.log(
+  "The array: " +
+    sampleData +
+    " has " +
+    sampleData.length +
-console.log("The array: " + sampleData + " has " + sampleData.length + " elements.
-The average of these elements is " + mean(sampleData) + " with " + greatestElement(sampleData) + " being the largest element and " + smallestElement(sampleData) + " being the smallest element");
+    " elements.
+The average of these elements is " + mean(sampleData) +
+    " with " +
+    greatestElement(sampleData) +
+    " being the largest element and " +
+    smallestElement(sampleData) +
+    " being the smallest element"
+);
 ```

 Output:

     The array: 1,3,5,7,9 has 5 elements.
 The average of these elements is 6.25 with 9 being the largest element and 1 being the smallest element

 Thus, when the complexity of programs increase, it is highly useful to use functions to do specific operations.
-We do not have to spend time and energy to visualise the code that is written within a function, every time we have to call it.
-What is important, instead, is the operation that function undertakes.
+We need not spend time and energy to visualise the code that is written within a function, every time we have to call it.
+What is important, instead, is the operation, that function undertakes.
 As long as the operation encapsulated within a function is clear, it can be relied upon whenever that operation needs to be executed, without having to bother about _how that operation is indeed being executed_.
 This is called ‘abstraction’, and it helps in simplifying complex programs.

 ## Defining functions